-First published in the Harvard Public Health Review on 19th June 2021.
+First published in the Harvard Public Health Review (HPHR Journal) on 19th June 2021.
 An article on the impact of social media on health illiteracy.
 Featured image by Charlotte May from Pexels.

 The COVID-19 pandemic has revealed many fundamental structural inadequacies in our society.
 But what is clear is that health illiteracy is the stumbling block that governments are facing to achieve herd immunity from vaccinations to open up our economies.
 In the UK, 43% of English adults aged 16-65 found it difficult to understand health information texts.
 When numbers were included in the texts, this percentage goes up to 61% (Rowlands et al., 2015).
 While those who experienced the poorest health (ethnic minorities, those from lower socio-economic backgrounds, and lower educational attainment) have the lowest health literacy, it is important to acknowledge that a person can be well educated but have poor health literacy.